Training

 Make other areas less appealing

 Lastly, you could try to make the other places where they go to the bathroom seem less appealing.
 You can do this by making their litter box the ideal toilet.
-This means using substrates that they’ll be more comfortable with, an additional box, and a larger box, and creating positive associations with the box.
+This means using substrates that they’ll be more comfortable with, an additional box, a larger box, and creating positive associations with the box.

 If your cat is using inappropriate places to release themselves, enzyme cleaners can help eliminate the smell of their urine or feces.
 This will help make this spot less enticing for the future.